TeneryResearch/GenderOpenData/CONTRIBUTING.md

     Then sit back and wait.
-There will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged into Data2x.AFRICA.
+There will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged into GenderOpenData.

 ## Code Style